bockor/pyyed-nested-graphs/README.md

 [pyyed](https://github.com/jamesscottbrown/pyyed) is a sublime library to create graphml formatted diagrams .
 However the Group Class is missing an add_edge() method which is essential to create nested graphs which are in line with the GraphML [Nested Graphs](http://graphml.graphdrawing.org/primer/graphml-primer.html#Nested) specification.

 This repo consists of a modified pyyed.py file which implements the Group.add_edge() method.
+The added lines (code blocks) qre marked with a "#" at the end of the their line.
 Furthermore there is a demo script with the resulting graphml file.

 I am hoping my analysis is up to par.